inet-framework/inet-tutorials/wireless/doc/step12.rst

 :ned:`UnitDiskRadio`, we also used :ned:`UnitDiskRadioMedium`.)

-:ned:`ApskScalarRadioMedium` has "slots" to plug in various propagation models, path loss models, obstacle loss models, analog models and background noise models.
+:ned:`ApskScalarRadioMedium` has "slots" to plug in various propagation models, path loss models, obstacle loss models, analog models, and background noise models.
 Here we make use of the fact that the default background noise model is homogeneous isotropic white noise, and set up the noise level to a nonzero value (-90dBm).